 Different SLEs have different house rules that are designed to help residents remain sober.
 In many sober living homes that is the only rule – a model that diminishes the benefits of sober living.
 New Life House takes a different approach.
 Rather than establish a set of rules and expect residents to follow them, we have built a system that teaches residents WHY certain processes are in place, and why each of them is so important to integrate for long-term mental health and recovery success.
 We don’t just tell our residents to do something, but explain why approaching life from a different way is important, and provide the hands-on guidance to navigate this new approach.
 This applies to not just substance use and mental health, but all of the different aspects of life that are so important in order to be successful.

 Similarly, we take a gradual approach to re-integrating different aspects of independent living.
 For example, at the beginning of the program residents will use a house phone instead of a cell phone, to give them an opportunity for recovering addicts to disconnect from digital distractions and social media, and focus on their mental health and emotional growth.
-As they progress through the program, a cell phone is reintroduced, giving them an opportunity to practice balance.
+As they progress through the addiction treatment program, a cell phone is reintroduced, giving them an opportunity to practice balance.
 Our recovery housing takes this approach to a number of different aspects of life, which allows the guys to safely achieve independence while practicing the skills necessary for thriving on their own.

 Over a period of time, all of our guys will find themselves with a full set of responsibilities.
 The men in New Life House are guided to building rich, full lives that they enjoy living and which are unimpeded by mental health and substance abuse.